TimTimTstuff/WoWClassicGuildBank/api/model/model.md

 For CRUD exists an extra Pre and Post Action.
 This actions are called before or after a Bean is stored.
 Methods in the model will be called when they exist.

-BUT: this methods are not called from the current $bean, for this calls a empty bean is created, so you have to use the $context parameter.
+BUT: this methods are not called from the current $bean, for this calls a empty bean is created, so you have to use the $arg parameter.

 - preGet [param:array]
 - postGet [result:entity]